WrichikBasu/ShakeAlarmClock/CONTRIBUTING.md

 1. It's upto the owner to decide whether the PR will be simply merged, or squashed.
 1. Follow the "one feature one PR" rule: each PR should add only one feature to the app.
 You can add as many commits as you want for introducing the feature, but these changes should cater to only one feature.
 1. Document your code where necessary.
 Changes without proper documentation may not be accepted.

-## Version information:
-The following versions have been used in compiling this project:

-1. Gradle version: 6.7.1
-1. Android Gradle Plugin version: 4.1.1
-1. JDK version: 15.0.1